Desofori/readme/README.md

 • 🌱 I’m currently learning Javascript & React with 60% knowledge in JS.

-• 🧑🏽‍💻 I'm good in HTML/CSS, Wireshark, Nmap and CMD
+• 🧑🏽‍💻 I'm good in HTML/CSS, Python, Wireshark, Nmap and CMD

 • 💞️ I’m looking to collaborate on with cyber personnels and Programmers since that is my field